 During the first three months of 2010, we settled the majority of our outstanding claims associated with the 2009 crop year for our crop insurance business.
 Due primarily to better than expected yields on late harvested crops for the 2009 crop year, we experienced significantly better than expected results on the settlement of our crop claims and, as a result, we experienced \$44.1 million of favorable development associated with our crop insurance business in the first three months of 2010.
 This resulted in a net underwriting gain of \$19.5 million in the first three months of 2010 and decreased the Insurance segment's combined ratio by 45.7 percentage points, after taking into consideration the fact that a portion of the underwriting gain is ceded to the Federal Crop Insurance Corporation ("FCIC"), as discussed below.
 The \$19.5 million underwriting gain includes \$15.3 million and \$4.2 million associated with our multi-peril crop insurance and crop hail lines of business, respectively.
 The multi-peril crop insurance is written through the FCIC.
 The FCIC sponsors an insurance program that provides reinsurance for participating insurers, including our Company, for multi-peril crop insurance.
 The terms of the reinsurance agreement with the FCIC allow us to retain only a portion of any underwriting gain or loss experienced on multi-peril crop insurance policies issued in each state.
-We record the underwriting gain that is not retained as additional ceded premiums written and earned which totaled \$24.7 million in the first three months of 2010.
+We record the underwriting gain that is not retained as additional ceded premiums written and earned which totaled \$24.7 million in the first three months of 2010, and offsets a significant portion of the \$44.1 million of favorable development on prior year reserves associated with the crop business in the first three months of 2010.
 These components are summarized below:

-Th Three months ended March 31, 201

-Insurance Segment excluding 2009

-Crop Year 2009 Crop Insurance

-(in thousands of United States dollars) Impact Year Impact (1) Segment

-Net premiums earned \$ 52,761 \$ (24,675) \$ 28,086

-Net claims and claim expenses 21,671 44,148 (22,477)

-Underwriting expenses 45,257 45,257

-Underwriting (loss) income \$ (14,167) \$ 19,473 \$ 5,306

-Combined ratio 126.8% (45.7%) 81.1%
+Three Three months ended March 31, 201 Insurance Segment excluding 2009 Crop Year 2009 Crop Insurance (in thousands of United States dollars) Impact Year Impact (1) Segment Net premiums earned \$ 52,761 \$ (24,675) \$ 28,086 Net claims and claim expenses 21,671 44,148 (22,477) Underwriting expenses 45,257 45,257 Underwriting (loss) income \$ (14,167) \$ 19,473 \$ 5,306 Combined ratio 126.8% (45.7%) 81.1%

-(1) The 2009 Crop Year Impact includes the favorable development on net claims and claim expenses recorded during the three months ended March 31, 2010, combined with the resulting cession of a portion of the favorable development to the FCIC which is reflected as ceded premiums earned in accordance with the terms of the reinsurance agreement with the FCIC.
+The 2009 Crop Year Impact includes the favorable development on net claims and claim expense recorded during the three months ended March 31, 2010, combined with the resulting cession of a portion of the favorable development to the FCIC which is reflected as ceded premiums earned in accordance with the terms of the reinsurance agreement with the FCIC.